Infectious Disease Surveillance

 Syndromic Surveillance

-• Hospitals send information to the Infectious Disease Surveillance Section about the symptoms that emergency room patients are experiencing.
-These symptoms include fever, stomach pain, breathing difficulty, bleeding, and rashes among others.
+• Hospitals send information to IDSS about the symptoms Emergency Department patients are experiencing.
+These symptoms include fever, stomach pain, breathing difficulty, bleeding, and rashes, among others.

-• Automated Hospital Emergency Department Data Surveillance (AHEDD):
+Automated Hospital Emergency Department Data Surveillance (AHEDD)

-• Collects real-time data from all 26 acute care hospital emergency departments in NH
+• Collects real-time data from all 26 acute care hospital Emergency Departments in NH

-• Detecting clusters or potential threats
+• Detecting clusters or potential threats, and

 • Monitoring health conditions in the population, such as respiratory illness during influenza season, injuries during extreme weather events, and opioid drug overdoses.

-• Death Certificate Surveillance:
+Death Certificate Surveillance (Data)

-• National Healthcare Safety Network (NHSN):
+National Healthcare Safety Network (NHSN)

-• NH School Absenteeism Reporting:
+NH School Absenteeism Reporting

 “In public health, we can’t do anything without surveillance.
 That is where public health begins.”